sid-lav/LSTM-italian-name-gender-classifier/readme.md

-# Name Gender Classification
+# Italian Name Gender Classification

-A machine learning project that classifies names by gender using LSTM-based neural networks.
+A machine learning project that classifies Italian names by gender using LSTM-based neural networks.
 The project focuses on analyzing and predicting gender from Italian and US names datasets.

 ## Project Overview